mgsloan/mzr/readme.md

   - A related feature is keeping uncommitted / unstashed changes.
 It should be possible to use mizer to keep uncommitted changes associated with a branch.

-* Usage of cgroups to limit the resource consumption of mizer contexts.
+* Usage of cgroups to limit the resource consumption of mizer zones.
 This way you can limit the processor usage of a long running build, so that your other work is not impeded.